 - Where: From North Vancouver through English Bay to False Creek, pick your point!

 - Bark Notes: The false Creek area is magical during winter time!
 Following the seawall, be sure to stop by Granville Island and the Olympic Village area.
 Even though the market and the Enchant light maze under Cambie Bridge are off-limits to dogs, the surrounding area is dog friendly.
 Catch some warmth bypassing the many heated outdoor patios of restaurants (some dog-friendly) all the way to Yaletown and beyond.

 - What: Three million twinkling lights, operated and installed by eight hundred firefighters, eight thousand hours hard work, with proceeds benefiting burn victims.
 Needless to say, touring Bright Nights should be a rite of passage for all Vancouverites, 4-legged ones included.
 Many holiday festivities to be enjoyed at the Plaza, including a photo op with Santa!

 - Where: Miniature railway area at Stanley Park, Vancouver

 - When: Daily until Jan 1.
-Click link above for hours.
+Click the link above for hours.